 Pinterest Pin Description Template + Examples

-Understanding the elements of a strong Pin descriptions is nice, but how does that translate to creating an effective description?
+Understanding the elements of a strong Pin description is nice, but how does that translate to creating an effective caption?

 A simple way to think about crafting your Pin description is with this template:

-Let’s look at a few examples – one for each of four objectives: awareness, email signups, online sales, and offline sales.
+Let’s look at a few Pin examples – one for each of the four objectives: awareness, email signups, online sales, and offline sales.

 Pin Descriptions Example: For Increasing Brand Awareness

 Looking for an all-inclusive, family-friendly vacation holiday?
 TravelBali has easy packages and financing to help you plan your dream trip.
 Swim with stingrays, relax on a catamaran, and end your day lounging by one of our four giant pools with swim-up bars!

 Kids stay and play for free.
 If adventure holidays are your thing, we have that – rock climbing, cave diving, hang gliding… Or if you prefer a relaxing holiday, enjoy our spa with massage, sauna, mud bath, and facials – and of course, the beach with crystal waters and sand for miles!
 Choose your dates now.